Employee Handbook, United States Based Employees

 Employees are required to apply for short-term disability benefits if they become medically disabled and are unable to work for more than seven consecutive calendar days due to a non-work related illness or injury (including maternity).
 The Office of Human Resources will assist you in filling out and processing the necessary forms.

 If your claim is approved by NYIT's insurance carrier, you will receive payments effective the eighth calendar day of your absence; the first seven days are considered a waiting period.
 The weekly short-term disability benefit is equal to 50 percent of your weekly base salary, up to a maximum of $170 per week, payable for up to 26 weeks per 52-week period.
+You must use any accrued sick time during a sick leave.
 If you are being paid your full salary during a short-term disability period by using accrued sick time, NYIT will receive your disability payments from the insurance carrier.
-These payments will be converted into additional sick time for you, based on your daily rate of pay.
-This "converted" sick time will be available to you when you return to work.
-If you do not have sufficient accrued sick time to cover your disability period, or if you elect not to use accrued paid sick leave during this period, you will receive the benefit payments directly from the insurance carrier.
+If you do not have sufficient accrued sick time to cover your disability period, you will receive the benefit payments directly from the insurance carrier.

 The physician who completes your disability insurance claim form is required to indicate your expected date of return to work.
 At the time you are ready to return to work, your physician is required to provide appropriate documentation.